Dr Lahiru Handunnetthi

 Lahiru has a specific interest in understanding how the immune system contributes to psychosis.
 He is actively involved in discovering the roles that autoantibodies and viral infections play in psychosis.

 Lahiru completed his DPhil at the Wellcome Centre for Human Genetics, University of Oxford.
 His work focused on understanding the interactions between genetic and environmental risk factors in neuroimmunological disorders.
-He studied medicine at the University of Cambridge and currently holds a NIHR funded Clinical Lectureship in Neurology.
+He studied medicine at the University of Cambridge and held an NIHR funded Clinical Lectureship in Neurology.

 Key words: Stem Cells, Neuroimmunology, Immunopsychiatry, Neuroinfectious diseases